cupcake-recipes.com

 Preparation Steps

-• In a large bowl, whisk together the gluten-free flour, salt, and baking powder.
+• In a large bowl, whisk together the gluten free flour blend, xanthan gum, tapioca starch, baking powder, and salt.

 Notes